Contrary to popular belief (and vocabulary), a spacious room doesn’t need to have actual space.

 You may already know not to choose furniture pieces that are too large, but did you know that you also shouldn’t choose pieces that are too tall?
-Watch out for that back on that arm chair, make sure that it doesn’t swallow the height of the room.
-Furniture that are lower to the ground leaves more breathing room for the eyes.
+Watch out for that back on that armchair, make sure that it doesn’t swallow the height of the room.
+Furniture that is lower to the ground leaves more breathing room for the eyes.

 Speaking of breathing room, place your furniture away from the wall – don’t stick the back of that sofa to the wall, it will make the room appear stuffy.
 Also arrange your furniture to make way for walkways and don’t block traffic from entrances and exits.

 To further enhance traffic and create an illusion of flow (and space), choose rounded tables without hard edges.
 As for chairs and tables, choose ones with neat, vertical legs instead of ones that splay out.

 2. Single colour, multiple shades

 While some experts say light coloured walls reflect light and make the room appear bigger, others say that dark walls appear to recede, making them seem like they are further away than they really are.